November 14, 2022

 Seattle-Tacoma International Airport (SEA) is working to create a Pacific Northwest sense of place at the airport.
-That vision is coming to life in the new International Arrivals Facilities (IAF) — opening later this year — where we want you to feel "welcome here, welcome home."
+That vision is coming to life in the new International Arrivals Facilities (IAF) — opening spring of 2022 — where we want you to feel "welcome here, welcome home."

 Earlier this year, Chalchiutlicue, a series of five monumental painted sculptures by contemporary visual artist Marela Zacarías, was installed at the IAF.
 Suspended from steel beams above five baggage carousels, the artwork echoes the natural beauty of the Pacific Northwest through its colors and shapes.
 Recently, Magnetic Anomaly, created by the California-based artist Ned Kahn joined the new facility with three custom metal fabrications, consists of spinning suspended metallic mobiles that are inspired by the wind.
 As you enter the Grand Hall of the IAF, both pieces of art pay homage to the outdoors and welcome you to SEA and the greater Pacific Northwest.